s-vikas123/MazeRunner/Step3_Chase_Object/readme.md

 ## ROS 2 Package Structure

-A new package called `TeamName_chase_object` was created.
+A new package called `krabbypatty_chase_object` was created.
 It contains four main nodes:

 1. **`pick_color.py`**
    - Subscribes to the compressed video stream (`/image_raw/compressed`).